acailic/acailic.github.io/_notes/oca-chapter-3.md

 - charAt() returns char value.
 -  have method `trim`.
 (Builder don't have.)
 - A string must be enclosed in double quotes ".
+- The String class has no reverse( ) .

 **String Builder**